Introduction

 All Ontarians can play a role in protecting groundwater quality and quantity.
 This is the fourth fact sheet of seven in a series that will help Ontario’s farmers and rural residents learn more about groundwater and private water supplies.
 This fact sheet discusses the different types of private rural water wells that may be found on a rural property or farm.

-The OMAFRA fact sheets in the Groundwater Series are:
+The OMAFRA fact sheets in the groundwater series are:

 Groundwater is a valuable resource for farm and rural families, farming (livestock watering, irrigation, wash water, etc.) and rural businesses, in some situations it may be the only water source.
 Understanding their type of well water supply and the factors and conditions that affect it can help well owners protect and conserve groundwater.